rysdev/LMSLiveProjectContributions/README.md

 *Updated application controller and student view to handle sorting of applications by company name, job title, company location or application date

 *Updated application controller and student view to filter displayed applications using text input

+Disclaimer: Permission given by owner for me to post a selection of individual files I worked on.